Water supply and sanitation in the Philippines

-The Philippines' water supply system dates back to 1946, after the country declared independence.
+The Philippines' contemporary water supply system dates back to 1946, after the country declared independence.
 Government agencies, local institutions, non-government organizations, and other corporations are primarily in charge of the operation and administration of water supply and sanitation in the country.

 Sources of water

 The Philippines' main sources of water are rivers, lakes, river basins, and groundwater reservoirs.
 The longest and largest river, Cagayan River, discharges approximately 53,943 million cubic meters of water annually.
 Its groundwater reserves are 47,895 million cubic meters replenished by rainfall and seepage from rivers and lakes.
 The lakes are utilized mainly for fish cultivation.
 The four major groundwater reservoirs are in Cagayan, Central Luzon, Agusan, and Cotabato.
 There are 438 major dams and 423 smaller dams.
 Dams and reservoirs are mainly used for water storage, water supply, irrigation, regulation of flood, and hydropower.

 The water in the metropolitan area of Manila is mostly supplied by the Angat Dam, Ipo Dam, and La Mesa Dam (also known as Angat-Ipo-La Mesa water system).
 Well-known and larger dams in the rural areas include Ambuklao Dam (developed for flood control, irrigation, and hydroelectric power source of Baguio and some regions in Luzon) and Magat Dam (irrigation and hydroelectric power source in Isabela).
+The Philippines is working hard to ensure everyone has fair access to clean water.